vendrhub/vendr-documentation/content/docs/core/1.0.0/reference/orders-and-order-lines.md

 | `Order` | The updated writable Order |

 #### RemoveProperties
-Removes a a series of Order Properties
+Removes a series of Order Properties

 ***Signature:***